janit/slides/slides/almost-perfect-caching-with-foshttpcache/README.md

 Note:
 Hi..
 I'm André, and I'm honored to open this years FrOSCon!
-There are a lot of interesting topics coming up so hope your all up and awake ;) ..I'm not awake btw, so feel free to correct me if I don't make sense :P
+There are a lot of interesting topics coming up so hope your all up and awake ;)

 ---